mschreie/hpe_oneview_ansible_handsonlabs/exercises/30_credentialsetup.md

 You should now see the definition of the Job Template.
 The Job Templates brings together:
 - the playbook (found in the repository of the project)
-- the project  (to know whihc repositoy to search)
+- the project  (to know which repositoy to search)
 - the inventory (to know which hosts to execute against)

 We will discover more aspects of the Job Template later.<br><br>